chadrick-d-dev/chadrick-d-dev/README.md

 #### Recent Turing Front End Engineering Grad open to work.

-- 🔭 I’m currently working on: Finding a job in the Software Industry!
+- 🔭 I’m currently working on: Learning Cypress Testing, as well as Angular.
 - 📫 How to reach me: Email me!
 - 😄 Pronouns: Any